Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/FAQ/FAQ.md

 The objects instantiated by the sample foreground Randomizer are all parented to an object named `Foreground Objects` at the root of the Scene Hierarchy.
 To modify the orientation of the objects, you can simply rotate this parent object at the beginning of the Scenario.

-Alternatively, you could also place `Foreground Objects` inside another GameObject in the Scene using the `Transform.SetParent()` method, and then modifying the local position and and rotation of `Foreground Objects` in such a way that makes the objects appear on the surface of the parent GameObject.
+Alternatively, you could also place `Foreground Objects` inside another GameObject in the Scene using the `Transform.SetParent()` method, and then modify the local position and rotation of `Foreground Objects` in such a way that makes the objects appear on the surface of the parent GameObject.

 To achieve more natural placement, you could also use Unity's physics engine to drop the objects on a surface, let them settle, and then capture an image.
 To achieve this, you would just need to have sufficient frames in each Iteration of the Scenario (instead of the default 1 frame per iteration), and set your Perception Camera's capture interval to a large enough number that would make it capture each Iteration once after the objects have settled.
 This example is explained in more detail in the [Perception Camera](#perception-camera) section of this FAQ.